CloudGlance - Document Intelligence Platform

 Tasks represent how CloudGlance applies its document intelligence within a project.
 Rather than exposing AI as an abstract capability, the platform packages intelligence into structured workflows that teams can run with confidence.

 Each execution of a task is recorded as a Task Run, preserving a clear history of what was processed, when it was run, and what outputs were generated.
-This supports verification, auditing, and iteration, especially in workflows where the same task may need to be run multiple times as documents evolve.
+Every project's Tasks tab presents this history as a structured list, with each run carrying its own context, status, and pathway back into the output.

-By fitting AI tasks into the platform's shared structure, these workflows allows new intelligence capabilities to be introduced without changing how users interact with them.
-The behaviour remains familiar, even as the underlying AI grows more powerful.
+By fitting AI tasks into the platform's shared structure, new intelligence capabilities can be introduced without changing how users interact with them.

 Start a Task - A Consistent Action Workflow